YunxinLi/LingCloud/README.md

 All codes are shown in the file directory LMEye.

 ### Environment
 1. You can follow the basic conda environment file LMEye_environment.yml to install the environment.

-    2. In /LMEye/, you should unzip the utils.zip and local transformers.zip to current path /LMEye/...
+2. In /LMEye/, you should unzip the utils.zip and local transformers.zip to the current path /LMEye/.

-    3.
+### Train
+1. If you want to train a similar model from scratch, you could use the run_llm_pretrain.py to perform the first-stage multimodal pretraining.

+    Prepare the pretraining image-text pairs from the released corpus, and use the frozen CLIP-ViT-L/14 to extract the image feature.

+    Download the checkpoints of corresponding LLMs and modify the path in run_llm_pretrain.py

+2. The second-stage instruction-tuning: run_llm_instruction.py.

+    [Here](https://huggingface.co/datasets/YunxinLi/Multimodal_Instruction_data_v1), You can download the first version of Multimodal Instruction data, about 80w samples.

+### Test

+We release the checkpoints of instruction version for LLaMA-7b/13b and Bloomz-7b1.
+You can download them from the repository in [Huggingface Hub](https://huggingface.co/YunxinLi).

+The checkpoints could be put in the /LMEye/output/ or anywhere you like.
+You can get up and running quickly by running the following command.

+For Bloomz-7b1:

+`python /LMEye/LLMEye_test.py --llm_model bloomz-7b1 --predict_model_dir: your path of the checkpoint`

+For LLaMA-7b:

+`python /LMEye/LLMEye_test.py --llm_model LLaMA-7b --predict_model_dir: your path of the checkpoint`

+For LLaMA-13b:

+`python /LMEye/LLMEye_test.py --llm_model LLaMA-13b --predict_model_dir: your path of the checkpoint`

+More LMEye variants are coming soon!

 ## :rotating_light: Discussion